WrestleMania 36

-WrestleMania 36 was a 2020 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 36th annual WrestleMania and was held for wrestlers from the promotion's Raw, SmackDown, and NXT brand divisions, the only for the latter.
-Due to the COVID-19 pandemic, the event was filmed on March 25 and 26, 2020, at the WWE Performance Center in Orlando, Florida and was broadcast as a two-night event on Saturday, April 4, and Sunday, April 5, 2020.
-This marked the first time WrestleMania was broadcast over two nights and on tape delay.
-This change to a two-night format became permanent, with the format also expanding to SummerSlam beginning with its 2025 installment.
-On pay-per-view, the two productions were sold as individual shows, with both available as a package deal.
+WrestleMania 36 was a 2020 two-part professional wrestling pay-per-view (PPV) and streaming event produced by WWE, held for wrestlers from the promotion's Raw, SmackDown, and NXT brand divisions.
+It was the 36th annual WrestleMania and was the first major professional wrestling event to be affected by the COVID-19 pandemic that began in mid-March.
+As a result of the pandemic, the event was filmed on March 25 and 26, 2020, at the WWE Performance Center in Orlando, Florida with no audience and was the first WrestleMania broadcast as a two-night event, airing on Saturday, April 4, and Sunday, April 5, 2020.
 National Football League (NFL) player Rob Gronkowski served as the host of the event.

 The event was originally scheduled to take place solely on April 5, 2020, at Raymond James Stadium in Tampa, Florida and was to air live.
-In mid-March, all WWE programming was relocated to the Performance Center training facility due to the COVID-19 pandemic, with no audience and only essential staff present.
-WrestleMania 36 was the first major professional wrestling event to be affected by the pandemic, and is in turn the only edition of WrestleMania not to feature a live crowd.
+In mid-March, all WWE programming for Raw and SmackDown was relocated to the Performance Center training facility with no audience and only essential staff present due to the pandemic, which made WrestleMania 36 the only edition of WrestleMania to be held without a live crowd and to air on tape delay.
 Taking advantage of the format, two cinematic matches—a "Boneyard match" and a "Firefly Fun House match"—were filmed offsite in an atypical, cinematic style.
-In June, Florida lifted restrictions on paid spectator attendance at sporting events with the next year's WrestleMania 37 moved to Raymond James Stadium; WrestleMania 37 in turn adopted much of the buccaneer-themed marketing originally used for WrestleMania 36, including a similar logo.
-This would also be the final WrestleMania to livestream on the WWE Network in the United States as the American version of the service merged under Peacock in March 2021.
+In June, Florida lifted restrictions on paid spectator attendance at sporting events, but to a limited venue capacity, with the next year's WrestleMania 37 moved to Raymond James Stadium, which adopted much of the buccaneer-themed marketing originally used for WrestleMania 36, including a similar logo.
+After WrestleMania 37 was held with a limited venue capacity, WWE resumed live touring with full capacity crowds that July.

+The change to a two-night broadcast became permanent, with the format also expanding to SummerSlam beginning with its 2025 installment.
+On pay-per-view, the two productions were sold as individual shows, with both available as a package deal.
+This would also be the final WrestleMania to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.
+This was also the first and only WrestleMania to promote the NXT brand, after it became recognized as one of WWE's three main brands in October 2019.
+Following WrestleMania 36, however, the NXT roster was largely kept separate from Raw and SmackDown's due to concerns over the pandemic with NXT's events held at Full Sail University in Winter Park, Florida.
+NXT then moved to the Performance Center in October, as Raw and SmackDown had moved to a bio-secure bubble called the WWE ThunderDome, before NXT reverted to being the company's developmental brand in September 2021.